roscopeco/anos/README.md

 #### RISC-V

 > [!WARNING]
-> RISC-V support is _very_ much in its infancy right now - it's
+> RISC-V support is _very_ much in its infancy right now - there's
-> basically the scaffolding and enough code to boot into C from
+> enough to get through early boot and start the PMM and VMM,
+> including setting up a direct map (since recursive can't be a
-> limine, and that's all.
+> thing) but that's it.
 >
 > It only works on a qemu that's setup weirdly (e.g. with VGA)
 > and will not work on any real hardware at all yet.
 It also
 > has basically zero features beyond booting and printing.
 It
-> doesn't even set up paging or start additional harts.
+> doesn't even get nearly far enough to start additional harts.
 >
 > Unless you're hacking on it, stick with x86_64 for now.